Environmental Education, or “EE”, isn’t just kids stuff!

 Discover the ecology of the Lake Superior region while learning about the importance of stewardship of the resources we share.
 We offer a variety of both indoor and outdoor environmental educational programs for school classes, homeschoolers, and youth groups through the Northern Great Lakes Visitor Center (NGLVC) in Ashland WI.

-NGLVC EE programs are taught by environmental education specialists from UW-Extension, the US Forest Service, and volunteer educators.
-Programs focus on stewardship issues and integrate culture, history, ecology to promote youth engagement through grade-appropriate educational activities for grades K-12.
-Programs include indoor and outdoor activities, some featuring costumed “characters” that make the past and present come alive.
+NGLVC EE programs are taught by environmental education specialists from UW-Extension, the US Forest Service, and qualified volunteer educators.
+Programs focus on stewardship issues and integrate culture, history, ecology to promote youth engagement through grade-appropriate K-12 educational activities.
+Both indoor and outdoor programs are available, some featuring costumed “characters” that make the past and present come alive.
 All are fun learning experiences that engage learners!
-Check out our 2019 EE Program Catalog.
+Check out our 2020 NGLVC Environmental Ed Program Catalog.
 Our most popular programs include:

 - G-WOW!
 Climate “Camps”…indoor and outdoor interactive investigations on how a changing climate affects us all.